GaaraZhu/aws-one-punch/README.md

 COMMANDS:
-   list-accounts, ls-a  List accounts list-profiles, ls-p  List profiles under an account access, access       Access AWS Resource with a profile help, h              Shows a list of commands or help for one command
+   list-accounts, ls-a  List accounts list-roles, ls-r     List IAM roles under an account access, a            Access AWS Resource with IAM role credentials help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS: